FelixKrueger/Bismark/Docs/README.md

 15. `XR-tag` (read conversion state for the alignment) (16) XG-tag (genome conversion state for the alignment)

 The mate read of paired-end alignments is written out as an additional separate line in the same format.

+### BAM compression with Genozip (as of: 21 09 2022)

+[3rd party program notice]: Genozip v14 and above supports the compression of Bismark-generated BAM files.
+A benchmark with a Bismark test file (PE) showed that compression resulted in a 7X vs BAM and more than 2X vs CRAM 3.1 (see [this issue](https://github.com/FelixKrueger/Bismark/issues/526)).
+More information on Genozip on its [website](https://www.genozip.com), conda installation `conda install genozip`.

+Please note that while Genozip is free for academic use (>90% of users), it is a commercial product, so users would need to register to it separately.

 ### Data visualisation